yocontra/gifbooth/CONTRIBUTING.md

 # Communication

-There is an IRC channel on irc.freenode.net, channel `#gifbooth`.
-You're welcome to drop in and ask questions, discuss bugs and such.
-The channel is not currently logged.

 GitHub issues are the primary way for communicating about specific proposed changes to this project.

-In both contexts, please follow the conduct guidelines above.
+In any context, please follow the conduct guidelines above.
 Language issues are often contentious and we'd like to keep discussion brief, civil and focused on what we're actually doing, not wandering off into too much imaginary stuff.

-# Frequently Asked Questions
-*please add*